Affine space

 Unlike for vectors in a vector space, in an affine space there is no distinguished point that serves as an origin.
 There is no predefined concept of adding or multiplying points together, or multiplying a point by a scalar number.
 However, for any affine space, an associated vector space can be constructed from the differences between start and end points, which are called free vectors, displacement vectors, translation vectors or simply translations.
-Likewise, it makes sense to add a displacement vector to a point of an affine space, resulting in a new point translated from the starting point by that vector.
+Likewise, it makes sense to add a displacement vector to a point of an affine space, resulting in a new point (of the same affine space) translated from the starting point by that vector.
 While points cannot be arbitrarily added together, it is meaningful to take affine combinations of points: weighted sums with numerical coefficients summing to 1, resulting in another point.
 These coefficients define a barycentric coordinate system for the flat through the points.

 Any vector space may be viewed as an affine space; this amounts to "forgetting" the special role played by the zero vector.
 In this case, elements of the vector space may be viewed either as points of the affine space or as displacement vectors or translations.
 When considered as a point, the zero vector is called the origin.
 Adding a fixed vector to the elements of a linear subspace (vector subspace) of a vector space produces an affine subspace of the vector space.
-One commonly says that this affine subspace has been obtained by translating (away from the origin) the linear subspace by the translation vector (the vector added to all the elements of the linear space).
+One commonly says that this affine subspace has been obtained by translating (away from the origin) the linear subspace by the translation vector (the vector added to all the elements of the linear subspace).
 In finite dimensions, such an affine subspace is the solution set of an inhomogeneous linear system.
 The displacement vectors for that affine space are the solutions of the corresponding homogeneous linear system, which is a linear subspace.
 Linear subspaces, in contrast, always contain the origin of the vector space.